 This research method also provides useful metrics for further enhancements by providing recordings of users while they interact with your mobile applications.
 This way, UX/UI designers can see how the users interact with the app first-hand and pinpoint potential stumbling blocks that need perfecting.

 The bottom line

 Design thinking has a non-linear nature.
 And designing a mobile app follows suit, especially since the design is usually a combination of art and science with more variables than constants.

 Therefore, the app design process described above may not look the same in practice.
 For example, during your development process, many steps might overlap or need to co-occur.

-If you are interested to test our design approach, talk to us with your special request and we will respond.
+If you are interested in testing our design approach, talk to us with your special request.